HazemTech365/PowerMenu/README.md

 - Make your changes
 - Submit a pull request

-> 💡 Have feedback, found a bug, or got an idea?
-[Open an issue](https://github.com/HazemTech365/PowerMenu/issues/new) and let’s make it better together!
+> 💡 [Open an issue](https://github.com/HazemTech365/PowerMenu/issues/new) if you have feedback or ideas!

-Together, we can make PowerMenu even more powerful 💪

 ---